Sports ballroom dance. Ballroom dancing

 • Viennese waltz (from 58 to 60 bars per minute).

-These days, European ballroom dancing can hardly be found at parties in nightclubs.
-Most often they are performed at competitions and ceremonial events, but the Latin American direction is quite popular among young people.
+These days, European ballroom dancing is hardly seen at nightclub parties.
+Most often they are performed at competitions and special events, but the Latin American style is quite popular among young people.

-Waltz is a unique dance that is available to everyone.
-It is performed both at the world-famous Viennese balls and in ordinary rural clubs or at graduation parties.
+Waltz is a unique dance that is accessible to everyone.
+It is performed both at the world famous Viennese balls and in ordinary rural clubs or at proms.
 Waltz is the embodiment of romance and feelings in dance.
-It is difficult to name the name of a popular composer who would not have written his wonderful waltz melody, to which both adults and children dance today.
+It is difficult to name a popular composer who would not have written his own wonderful waltz melody, to which both adults and children dance today.

 Tango

-Tango is the epitome of diversity.
-Today there is a classic ballroom, passionate Argentine and even a little exotic Finnish trend.
-What all these trends have in common is the extraordinary nature of the dance, which combines simultaneous passion and rigor with frivolity and tenderness.
+Tango is the embodiment of diversity.
+Today there is a classic ballroom, passionate Argentine and even a little exotic Finnish style.
+What all these movements have in common is the extraordinary nature of the dance, which combines simultaneous passion and severity with frivolity and tenderness.
 That is why, despite its technical complexity, this dance has so many fans around the world.

 Viennese Waltz

-A very graceful, light and at the same time impetuous romantic dance, which is most often performed at weddings, graduations and other celebrations.
-The Viennese waltz remains consistently popular among people of all ages.
+A very elegant, light and at the same time fast-paced romantic dance, which is most often performed at weddings, graduations and other celebrations.
+The Viennese Waltz remains consistently popular among people of all ages.

-Slow Fox From its inception, the foxtrot began to develop in two main directions: fast and slow.
-Its slow version is both a simple and complex dance: almost anyone can master the basics of dance, but only the most persistent and talented can comprehend its character and depth.
+Slow Foxtrot Since its birth, the foxtrot began to develop in two main directions: fast and slow.
+Its slow version is both a simple and complex dance: almost anyone can master the basics of the dance, but only the most persistent and talented can comprehend its character and depth.

-The word itself (Quickstep) literally means "quick step".
-The fast foxtrot is a fast and easy dance.
-Sometimes it even seems that the dancers do not touch the dance floor with their feet at all, but just soar above it in weightlessness.
+The word itself (Quickstep) literally means “quick step”.
+Fast Foxtrot is a fast and easy dance.
+Sometimes it even seems that the dancers don’t even touch the dance floor with their feet, but actually float above it in weightlessness.
 The same deep character of the slow foxtrot, but everything is much faster and more sensual.

 2nd program “Latin American”